I. Course Enrollment and Grading

 - Courses may not be dropped after the drop deadline.

-3. Pass/Fail Option: If the homeschool allows, DIS students are allowed to take one course per semester on a Pass/Fail basis.
-Students who wish to take a course Pass/Fail must complete and submit the Pass/Fail Request Form on or before the last day to drop a class.
-In order to receive a Pass (P) in a course, a minimum of a C or C- (depending on rules of your homeschool) is required.
+3. Pass/Fail Option: If your home institution allows, you are permitted to take one course per semester on a pass/fail basis.
+Students who wish to take a course pass/fail must email firstname.lastname@example.org on or before the last day to drop a class.
+In order to receive a Pass (P) in a course, a minimum of a C or C- (depending on rules of your home school) is required.

 4. Grade Appeal: The DIS grade appeal procedure is available to you during and after your stay abroad with a six-month statute of limitation after the final course grade has been issued.
 The student is required to provide written evidence indicating a mistake, fraud, or bad faith on the part of the instructor and submit it to the DIS Academic Counselor and Registrar (firstname.lastname@example.org), who reviews it and receives input from involved faculty or staff.
 After reviewing the complaint, the Academic Director will render the final decision within 30-days of submission.